Azure/ms-rest-nodeauth/README.md

 ### MSI (Managed Service Identity) based login from a virtual machine created in Azure.

 The code below works for both system managed and user-assigned managed identities.
 You can leave the `options` empty if you want to use system managed identity.
-If you want to use the user-assigned managed identity, you must at least provide the `clientId`.
-If your VM has multiple user-assigned managed identities, you must include `objectId` and `identityId`.
+If you want to use the user-assigned managed identity, you must at least provide the `clientId` in the options.
+If your VM has multiple user-assigned managed identities, you must include `objectId` and `identityId` in the options as well.

 ```typescript
 import * as msRestNodeAuth from "@azure/ms-rest-nodeauth";